erogenousbeef-zz/BigReactors/Roadmap.md

 - (DONE) Validation of internal turbine & coil shape on assembly.
 - (DONE) Add flow governor to limit rate of input fluid usage.
 - (NEED GUI) Water/other outputs can be vented.
 Vent setting can be changed.
 Turbine uses less input fluid when output tank is full and turbine is not venting.
+- (DONE) Do an art pass.
+- (DONE) Fix turbine RPM bar to be green at the right places
+- (DONE) Add efficiency curve that peaks at 900/1800 RPMs
-- Tune and optimize turbine torque & drag equations.
+- (DONE) Tune and optimize turbine torque & drag equations.
 Fluid speed is function of fluid, not of input volume.
 Add input volume as multiplier.
-- Add efficiency curve that peaks at 900/1800 RPMs
-- Do an art pass.
 - Renderer to show off the turbine blade.
 - Particle effects for venting steam and stuff!